Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Introduction

 for all $n \geq 1$, for all $\alpha > \beta/(1 + \beta)$.
 In this sense, our expectation bound in this setting is optimal because it attains the order $n^{- \beta/(1 + \beta)}$, the smallest possible power of $n$.
 Our expectation bound on the adaptive version of our estimator is also optimal, because the bound is of the same order as in the easier non-adaptive setting.

-The high-probability bound of \citet{steinwart2009optimal} in the Mercer kernel setting is optimal in a similar sense, although the authors achieve faster rates by assuming a fixed rate of decay of the eigenvalues of the kernel operator $T$, as discussed in Section \ref{sLit}.
+The high-probability bound of \citet{steinwart2009optimal} is optimal in a similar sense, although the authors achieve faster rates by assuming a fixed rate of decay of the eigenvalues of the kernel operator $T$, as discussed in Section \ref{sLit}.
 Since there is an additional parameter for the decay of the eigenvalues, the collection of problem instances for a fixed set of parameters is smaller in their paper.
-This means that our optimal rates are the slowest of the optimal rates in \citet{steinwart2009optimal}, but cover more settings, including the case in which $H$ does not have a Mercer kernel.
+This means that our optimal rates are the slowest of the optimal rates in \citet{steinwart2009optimal}.

+Note that all of the bounds in this paper are on the squared $L^2 (P)$ error of our estimators.
+We do not consider errors based on other norms, such as the interpolation space norms, as it is unclear how the techniques used in this paper could be adapted to such errors.
+It seems likely that a completely different approach would be necessary to bound these other errors.